Qiskit/qiskit/docs/how_to/use_estimator.rst

 From these results you can take the expected values with the attribute :attr:`~qiskit.primitives.EstimatorResult.values`.

-Generally, :attr:`~qiskit.primitives.EstimatorResult.values` returns a `numpy.ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_
+Generally, :attr:`~qiskit.primitives.EstimatorResult.values` returns a :class:`numpy.ndarray`
 whose ``i``-th element would be the expectation value corresponding to the ``i``-th circuit and ``i``-th observable.

 .. testcode::